bryanziehl/bryanziehl/README.md

 # Bryan Ziehl

-Building systems for reconstructing and verifying operational history across fragmented data.
+Building infrastructure for operational verification in complex systems.

 ---